mannycodes-j/noemdek/README.md

 # 🎨 Frontend Developer Test — My Project

-Hey! 👋 This is my submission for the Frontend Developer Test.
+Hello! 👋 This is my submission for the Frontend Developer Test.
 The goal here was simple:
 Using **Next.js with TypeScript**.

 I built this project using **shadcn/ui** for the UI components and **Tailwind CSS** for styling (love the flexibility it gives!).